 Anyone who swims with me knows I’m scared of jelly fish and generally anything else in the water.
 After remembering there are no jelly fish in the lakes, I calmed down a bit…just reeds…probably.
 We swam a bit longer but with the ‘leg touching’ incident and the busy main road very close by, this swim was not as perfect as the first one.

-However, two swims in two days in a new lake was great and the sign of a good weekend!
+However, wild swimming in Ullswater twice in two days in a new lake was great and the sign of a good weekend!

 Where to next?…need to get my book out again.

 To read about wild swimming in Wastwater click here.

 For more information about wild swimming in the Lake District click here.